Can You Sell A House In Foreclosure CA?

 The purpose of loan modification is to make your monthly payments more manageable.
 If you want to avoid foreclosure and all the issues that come with it, you should consider asking your bank to modify the loan terms to allow you to continue paying your monthly dues on time.

 This process can be complicated to handle independently because you must negotiate with your lender.
-Try to locate an attorney with experience with loan modification cases if you want to avoid making a mistake.
-Keep in mind, however, that you’ll need to submit your application for a loan modification around 45 days or more before the foreclosure sale is set to occur.
+Try to locate an attorney with experience with loan modification cases to avoid making a mistake.
+Remember, however, that you’ll need to submit your application for a loan modification around 45 days or more before the foreclosure sale is set to occur.
 If you miss any future payments, your lender will likely take steps to obtain the title to your home and sell it during foreclosure.

 Refinance Before Foreclosure